-4- At any time, pH should be adjusted to the plants' needs.
-Products that can increase and lower the pH include lime and sulfur, respectively.
+Yukon soil can be slightly basic to slightly acidic depending by region, which has an impact on your ability to grow plants. pH also impacts nutrient availability and microbial activity.
+At any time, pH should be adjusted to your plants' pH requirements.
+Products that can increase and lower the pH include lime and aluminum sulfate, respectively.